helsinova/socr/README.md

 #socr - clipart 2 ocr

-Scree-to-clipboard utilities
+Screen-to-clipboard utilities

+## X based (newer)

+These scripts are less dependant of which window system you're running than the older Gnome based.
+I.e. they should work with i3/fvwm etc.

+* xocr - takes a cut of screen, OCR:s it and place final text into clipboard
+* xpic - takes a cut of screen directly into clipboard

+## Gnome based (older)
+These scripts **may** work on you system if you have gnome installed but running another window system.
+If you don't run Gnome, consider using the newer scripts (see above) instead.

 * socr - takes a cut of screen, OCR:s it and place final text into clipboard
-* socr - takes a cut of screen directly into clipboard
+* spic - takes a cut of screen directly into clipboard

 ## Trace actuation: